iDC-NEU/HyTGraph/README.md

 source_id  dst_id  edge_weight
 ```

 The weight is optional, and the system will replace it with src% 64.
-Vertex id are separated by \t
+Vertex id are separated by \t.

 ## 4. How to Run ##